 In tandem with these installations, a group of invited artists – Cameron Rowland (American, *1988), Carolyn Lazard (American, *1987), Haris Epaminonda (Cypriot, *1980) and Madeline Hollander (American, *1986)—will visit the Brandhorst for a series of daytime workshops and evening artist talks.
 The workshops, open by invitation to artists and students living in Munich, and talks, open to the public, are an opportunity for the museum’s community to forge deeper forms of discursive engagement with contemporary artistic practices.

 Throughout the month, Madeline Hollander’s new installation “Sunrise/Sunset” (2021), will keep a watchful eye over the Brandhorst’s Patio.
 Designed to indicate the passage of time across the globe using recycled car headlights, Hollander’s installation provides a contemplative horizon for this series of local and international encounters.

 Artists today make art related to specific places in a complex variety of ways beyond the mere myth of site-specificity.
 Each of the artists participating in “Site Visit” speaks to the use of site—whether institutional, historical, or metaphorical—as a material for art production.
 Forging experimental modes of engagement with the various meanings of site, their practices offer an opportunity to reflect on the meaning of place in contemporary art.
-Every Tuesday in March, a new installation will be on view.
-Throughout the month, artist talks, open to the public, will take place in the evening.

 Local and international